Oliveck10/MyTouchDataSet/README.md

-# MyTouchDataSet
+# PersonalTouchDataSet
-Data set and training sample for project ''MyTouch''
+Data set and training sample for project ''PersonalTouch''